MarkoMuc/hpc-exercises/README.md

 ## Note

 Folder `md5-HPC` holds three implementations of running the md5 algorithm on HPC.
 This part was a group project so only one of them belongs to me.
+The author of the base md5 algorithm is Alexander Peslyak.

 - `md5_mpi.c` belongs to me.
 - `pow_OpenMP.c` belongs to [Luka](https://github.com/lukapantar-personal).